rajaboys/rajaboys/README.md

 - 👋 Hi, I’m Rajaram D
-- 👀 I’m interested in AIML/Data Engineer
+👀 I’m passionate about AI/ML and Data Engineering
-- 🌱 I’m currently learning FastAPI
+🌱 Currently exploring FastAPI for API development
-- 💞️ I’m looking to collaborate on Python/PHP projects
+💞️ Open to collaborating on Python and PHP projects
-- 📫 Please reach out @rajaboys in twitter
+📫 Connect with me on Twitter: @rajaboys

 <!---
 rajaboys/rajaboys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.